liukatkat/pinlink/README.md

 ## Release Notes

 This extension is unreleased.
 To try this extension, clone the repo locally and start debugging using VSCode.
-You may test the extension on the files found in the `./examples` directory.
+You may test the extension on the files found in the `examples` directory.

 > Tip: It is recommended to start a new debugging instance every time you test on a different file.